 Louisville Weim Rescue takes great pride in being able to accept and place most of the requests we get for Weims to come into our program – whether from shelters or owner relinquishments.
 We service Kentucky, Indiana, Ohio, West Virginia, and sometimes surrounding states as well.
-Our foster homes provide sanctuary for our rescued Weims and we can only save as many lives as we have foster homes.
-Louisville Weim Rescue provides the food/treats, collars, leashes, medicine, veterinary costs, crates, and supplies.
-YOU provide love and care.
+Our foster homes provide sanctuary for our rescued Weims, and we can only save as many lives as we have foster homes for.
+LWR provides the needed physical parameters of fostering, YOU provide love and care.

 Why do we need foster homes?

 We don’t have a physical, brick and mortar facility for our Weims.
-We depend on foster homes to care for the Weims coming in until suitable homes are found.
-Many Weims show signs of stress such as pacing or hiding in the shelter or boarding facility and benefit from a home environment.
+We depend on foster homes to care for our Weims until their permanent homes are found.
+Many Weims show signs of stress, such as pacing or hiding, when in the shelter or boarding facility and benefit from a home environment.

-Fostering provides the Weim more opportunities for socialization, exploration, and expressing a wide range of normal behaviors that are difficult to achieve when the animal remains in a shelter or in their previous home.
+Fostering provides the Weim more opportunities for socialization, exploration, relaxation, and expression of a wide range of normal behaviors that are difficult to achieve when the Weim remains in a shelter or in their previous home.
 Having the Weim in a foster home environment also helps us get to know him or her so we can place them with their forever family based on their personality and needs.
-Additionally, a Weim may need to recover from surgery, illness or injury and need a safe place to recuperate
+Additionally, a Weim may need to recover from surgery, illness, or injury and need a safe home to recuperate in.

 Why should I foster a Weim?

 Fostering a Weim is one of the most rewarding experiences you can have.
 Each Weim is unique.
 Each foster Weim brings its challenges, but the benefits to both the Weim and the foster family are huge.
-By taking an animal in need into your home temporarily you:
+By temporarily taking a needy Weim into your home you:

-Make a Difference – Giving a Weim the time he needs to be ready for adoption by socializing the Weim to a good home environment, teaching him how to be a good house dog, teaching him basic training, getting him used to being around other pets and different types of people, and paying attention to his special needs gives him a better chance at finding his forever home.
+▪ Make a Difference – by giving a Weim the opportunity and time he needs to be ready for adoption.
+This includes socializing the Weim to a good home environment, teaching him how to be a good house dog, teaching him basic training, getting him used to being around other pets and different types of people, and paying attention to his special needs.
+All these things give him a better chance at finding his forever home.

 ▪ Be Entertained – when you foster a Weimaraner, you’ll never be bored!
-There is always something to do with your foster from cuddling to playing fetch to training.
+There is always something to do with your foster from cuddling to socializing to playing fetch to training.
 Their amusing personalities and endearing quirks will keep you on your toes.

-Feel Pride – Getting a homeless Weim ready for adoption by giving your love, time, and friendship is such a rewarding feeling.
+▪ Feel Pride – by getting a homeless Weim ready for adoption by sharing your love, time, and friendship.
+It’s such a rewarding feeling.

-Join the Community – Make new friends by fostering!
-It’s a great way to meet new people who care about animals.
+▪ Join the Community – you will make new friends by fostering!
+It’s a great way to meet new people who care about animals, specifically Weimaraners.

-Save Lives – Opening your heart and home is an important part of saving a life.
-Fostering a Weim is one of the most direct ways you can help an animal.
+▪ Save Lives – by opening your heart and home to saving or improving a Weimaraner’s life.
+Fostering is the most hands-on way you can help a Weimaraner who needs you.

-Yes, it can be emotionally difficult to see the Weim you fostered move into their new home, but our adoptive homes are wonderful and you will feel so proud to have SAVED a Weim’s life and given a family their new forever pal.
+Yes, it can be emotionally difficult to see the Weim you fostered leave you and move into their new home, but you will feel so proud to have saved a Weim’s life, as well as given a family their new forever pal.
 Know that you are the intermediate step between the Weim’s old life and new life, and be proud that you helped him on his way.
-Bringing Weims and people together is simple when you give each animal — regardless of special need– a brighter future through fostering.
+Bringing Weims and people together is simple when you give each animal a brighter future through fostering.

 Fostering also comes with the benefits that we give ourselves.
-By opening our hearts and home to a homeless Weim, even for a very short time, we feel a sense of accomplishment.
-When our duty has ended for each Weim, we can be happy knowing how much difference we made.
-The commitment to fostering is as important to you as it is to the animal.
-You have shown compassion in ways most only wish they could.
-By adopting, you save one Weim, by fostering, you save many!
+By opening our hearts and homes to homeless Weims, even for a very short time, we feel a sense of accomplishment.
+When our duty has ended for each Weim, we can be happy knowing how much of a difference we made.
+The commitment to fostering is as important to you as it is to the Weim.
+You have shown compassion in ways that most only wish they could.
+By adopting, you save one Weim; by fostering, you save many!

 Below are links to our Foster Home Application and our Volunteer Waiver Agreement.
-If you are interested in fostering, both need to be completed.
+If you are interested in fostering, both forms need to be completed.
 The Foster Home Application is a form that can be completed and submitted online.
-The Waiver Agreement is a PDF that must be printed, completed, and faxed to 812-2456-0249 or emailed back to us at firstname.lastname@example.org, or mailed to the address on the form.
+The Waiver Agreement is a PDF that must be printed, completed, signed, and faxed to 812-256-0249, emailed to firstname.lastname@example.org, or mailed to the address on the form.